 Public transit, a bicycle, and the rare Uber ride can help your kid keep their living costs low so that their hard-earned money can go toward tuition.

 8. Move Somewhere Cheap to Lower the Cost of College

 If you live in the Northeast, every university costs a lot of money.
-The average student in the Northeast spends more than $35,000 per year on education than the rest of the country does, according to the Institute for College Access and Success.
+The average student in the Northeast spends considerably more per year on education than the rest of the country does, according to the Institute for College Access and Success.
 New Hampshire records an average debt of over $39,000 for example, according to the same study.

 Want to stay where you are?
 Financially independent kids can establish residency in a different state to gain access to in-state tuition costs.